 This post is part of the green materials report series.
 GBE is providing information on various building materials and what makes them green.
 Each post focuses on one material.
 We will be looking at the ingredients in the material, how it is used, what makes green materials green, and any green product certifications that it has earned.
 We hope to develop a database of information to help consumers make informed choices about what goes in their buildings.

-Fiberglass insulation is a man-made fiber material made from recycled glass and sand, and is one of the “green materials” that helps to reduce the amount of energy that goes into keeping a building warm or cool.
+Fiberglass insulation is a man-made fiber material made from recycled glass and sand, and is one of the “green materials” that helps to reduce the amount of energy that goes into keeping a metal building warm or cool.

 Fiberglass insulation is the most popular form of insulation used in the United States.
 Insulation protects the inside of buildings from the hot or coldness of the air on the outside.
 It can be produced in either blanket form or as loose fill.
 The process begins with molten glass flowing past a series of air jets that simultaneously spin out the fibers, coat them with a liquid binder, and break them into random short pieces.
 The cooling glass fibers fall onto a moving conveyor belt below, piling up into a tangled mass.
 This mass is then cut into strips that are called batts.